andyyeung122/EbayAmazon/README.md

 # Tests
 All the functions we need are in the Data class.
-Run the Testing class in data file, so it will create database table for you.
+Run the Testing class in src file, so it will create database table for you.
 Also some users and data will insert to the table.